Toonami (United Kingdom and Ireland): As CNX

-Launch
+As Toonami

-On 9 July 2003, Turner announced that a standalone Toonami channel would replace CNX beginning in September 2003 and move to the kids section on the EPG, with a Turner spokesperson citing the adult market being "crowded and competitive" as the reason for the channel's closure.
+On 9 July 2003, Turner announced that CNX would close and rebrand as a standalone Toonami channel beginning in September 2003, with a Turner spokesperson citing that the adult market was "crowded and competitive" as the reason for its closure.

-On 1 September, it was officially announced that CNX would rebrand as Toonami on 8 September, and on that day, CNX's slot on all three platforms was moved to the "Kids" sections and relabelled as Toonami, which launched at 6 am on that day.
+On September 1, it was officially revealed that CNX would rebrand as Toonami on September 8, and on that day, CNX closed for the final time at 1 am and its slot on all platforms was moved to the "Kids" sections and relabeled as Toonami, which launched at 6 am on that day.

+The new version of Toonami would air much of the same programmes as before, with new additions including Ultimate Muscle and Star Wars: Clone Wars.

-However, TOM (who was TOM 2, despite America already having switched to TOM 3) was not voiced by Steven Blum (minus when Lockdown aired on the channel in 2003), instead given a new voice actor: Christian Stevenson, otherwise known as DJ BBQ.
+TOM returned as the channel's mascot, appearing as TOM 2, and was voiced by Christian Stevenson, otherwise known as DJ BBQ.
 Stevenson earlier hosted the CNX show Trailer Park alongside Ed Leigh.
 Previously, when Toonami was still a block on Cartoon Network UK, the block used TOM 1 and had a voice similar to Tansit from Space Ghost Coast to Coast narrating in its bumpers, which many fans believed to be TOM's voice.

 In 2005, Toonami was added to the TV and video on demand kids' package for VNL's HomeChoice (now TalkTalk TV).
-Broadcasting for the channel involved using advanced MPEG-4 compression technology, the first TV channel in the world to do so.
+Broadcasting for the channel involved using advanced MPEG-4 AVC compression technology, the first TV channel in the world to do so.

+Refocus on Live Action shows

-On 6 March 2006, Toonami changed its focus from action cartoons to entertainment in general, as the channel moved to Sky 602 and began airing five live-action shows: Backyard Science, Parker Lewis Can't Lose, Stencil, Hangin' with Mr. Cooper and Life with Derek.
-Additionally, the entire design of the channel was overhauled, with the stark, simplistic black, white and red logos replaced with blue, as well as the introduction of giggling, blob-like mascots that populated the channel's bumpers and idents.
+In February 2006, Turner Broadcasting System Europe announced that Toonami would receive a new refreshed look on 6 March and would be restructured as a general entertainment network to broaden its appeal.
+As such, the channel's slot on Sky Digital was moved to 602 (next to Cartoon Network), and being the first Turner-owned children's network to air live-action shows.
+The new graphics package would see the stark, simplistic black, white, and red logos replaced with blue, as well as the introduction of giggling, blob-like mascots that populated the channel's bumpers and idents.

+Toonami favourites such as The Batman, Pokémon, Justice League, Teen Titans and Static Shock remained in the channel's schedule, mixed-in with new live-action shows such as Backyard Science, Blue Water High, Life with Derek, Parker Lewis Can't Lose and Stencil.

+Following the rebranding, Turner announced plans to add live-action programmes to their other channels across the world, with the Latin American version of Boomerang being rebranded similarly as a general entertainment youth network, but unlike Toonami UK, it would be more focused towards a female market.